monyroth07/monyroth07.github.io/about_me.md

 __Human Detection with WiFi CSI__

 Assiste on conductig research on human posture estimation using WiFi signals.
 This work was published at the 13th Scientific Day of ITC.
-The manuscript of my engineering research can be found [here](https://monyroth07.github.io/assets/Human_detection_with_csi.pdf).
+The manuscript of this research can be found [here](https://monyroth07.github.io/assets/Human_detection_with_csi.pdf).